-One feature that is common to all narratives is of course the plot-line, or what the story 'is about'.
-Plot is most commonly associated with narratives found in various literary genres (e.g., novels, ballads, fairy tales) and its structure has indeed been extensively studied within literary stylistics (e.g., Propp 1968; Toolan 1988).
-One example of how this type of analysis may be applied to the study of non-literary texts is given by Vestergaard and Schroeder (1985) in their study of the language of advertising.
+One element that is common to all narratives is of course the plotline, or what the story is about.
+Plot is most commonly associated with narratives found in various literary genres (e.g., novels, ballads, fairy tales) and its structure has indeed been extensively studied within a sub-branch of discourse analysis which may be called literary stylistics (e.g., Propp 1968; Toolan 1988).
+One example of how this type of work may be applied to the study of non-literary texts is given by Vestergaard and Schroeder (1985) in their study of the language of advertising.
 Following Greimas's (1966) taxonomy of participants (or as Greimas called them 'actants') in narratives, Vestergaard and Schroeder distinguished the following six, paired roles: